SheatNoisette/VoltaireConnect/README.md

 # Licence

-This work is licenced under MIT Licence.
+This work is licenced under GNU GPL 3.0 Licence.
 See LICENSE for details.